 A strategy needing a BI Roadmap

 No clear strategy on what tools to use had been determined.
 Overall, there was a lack of clarity on how to improve processes and prepare data to ensure timely availability of key information.
 In addition, talented analysts and business process champions within Comvita did not have the capacity to explore improvements.
-Pilot leading into a phased rollout, all on Microsoft BI Following a discovery day onsite three key initiatives were proposed and agreed.
+Following a discovery day onsite three key initiatives were proposed and agreed.

 Solution: Walkerscott assisted in all and took the lead in delivering a reporting proof of concept on the Microsoft Power BI stack.